Sea Cabins on the Ocean condo guide in Isle of Palms

 At a ~$600K purchase price, modeled NOI ranges:

-- $40K gross: NOI of ~$8,000-$15,000 (after taxes, insurance, HOA, management)
+• $40K gross: NOI of ~$8,000–$15,000 (after taxes, insurance, HOA, management)

-- $55K gross: NOI of ~$19,000-$28,000
+• $55K gross: NOI of ~$19,000–$28,000

-- $65K gross: NOI of ~$26,000-$36,000
+• $65K gross: NOI of ~$26,000–$36,000

 STR licensing and taxes

 Isle of Palms requires a rental business license.
-License fees are based on prior-year gross rental income: $450 for the first $2,000 plus $4.60 per additional $1,000.
-At $40,000 gross, the annual license fee runs ~$625.
+At ~$40,000 gross revenue, the annual license fee runs ~$625.

 Pets and rental guests

 Rental guests are strictly prohibited from bringing pets.
 The sole exception is documented ADA service animals.
 The unauthorized pet fine is $100 per pet, per day, assessed to the unit owner.
+Confirm current pet rules in the resale package.

 Owners may keep one pet per unit.
 No breed-specific restrictions apply, though dogs that pose a danger to children are prohibited.
 Pets are not allowed in the pool area, office, laundry room, restrooms, or on the fishing pier.
-Confirm current pet rules in the resale package.

 Financing: why conventional mortgages don't work here

 Sea Cabins is non-warrantable under Fannie Mae guidelines.
 Standard conventional mortgages through Fannie Mae and Freddie Mac are not available.
 The building is not on HUD's FHA-approved condominium list and is not on VA's accepted list.
+No Isle of Palms condo has ever received FHA project approval.
+The only IOP condo with VA acceptance is Yacht Harbor Villas.

-Three characteristics make this building functionally unfinanceable through standard channels:
+Three characteristics make this building non-warrantable:

-- Investor concentration far exceeds 50%.
-With an estimated 0-5% owner-occupancy rate, the building exceeds Fannie Mae's threshold by a wide margin.
+1. Investor concentration far exceeds 50%.
+With an estimated 0–5% owner-occupancy rate, the building exceeds Fannie Mae's threshold by a wide margin.

 How buyers actually finance Sea Cabins